English speaking pharmacies in Tokyo

 English-speaking pharmacies in Tokyo

-If you need to get a prescription filled in Tokyo, below are a few options for pharmacies that provide services in English and will be able to help you.
+If you need to get a prescription filled in Tokyo, below is an option for a pharmacy that provides services in English and will be able to help you.

 The Pharmacy at Tokyo Medical and Surgical Clinic